Explicit binding (VI/FI/SI/PE/KI/GI/BA)

 KI (all particles starting with k-) represent an atom or generic argument $(x) and have meaning \(ki(c,e) = [\text{$e$ is variable $x$}]\).

 GI (all particles starting with g-), however, represents a predicate whose arity and type will be inferred from its usage in the sentence.
-All GI starting with gi- have intransitive behavior, while the others starting with ge/ga/go/gu- have transitive behavior.
-In both cases chaining to the transitivity place is done by sharing.
+All GI starting with gi- have intransitive sharing behavior, while the others starting with ge/ga/go/gu- have transitive behavior.
+For transitive GI, chaining to a GI ending with -i will be done by equivalence, otherwise by sharing (like the final -i rule for roots).

 Any BA used in the argument list allow skipping this argument if it is not used in the inner predicate.
 Which BA member is used doesn’t matter.